lsdopen/lsdmesp/assets/terraform/README.md

 127.0.0.1 schemaregistry.apps.mesp.lsdopen.io
 ```

-Which allows for the endpoint testing, e.g.:
+Which allows for the endpoint testing one the module is applied, e.g.:

 ```
 curl -k -u "peter:peter-secret" https://schemaregistry.apps.mesp.lsdopen.io/subjects